charliecalvert/JsObjects/README.md

 ## Core Setup

+Students in my classes, and readers of my text, should have JsObjects setup correctly on their systems.
+In particular, I suggest creating a virtual machine that runs the Ubuntu Linux OS.
+You can then install JsObjects on it and perform the necessary setup without causing any conflicts with code on your primary machine.
+You don't have to do things this way, but it is perhaps the simplest course of action for many readers.

-On Linux systems, you can run the [UbuntuAndCloundNineSetup][ubuntu-setup] script.
+On Linux systems, you can quickly and easily perform the setup by running the [UbuntuAndCloundNineSetup][ubuntu-setup] script.

 **NOTE**: _This script will save your current **.bash_aliases** file as **.bash_aliases.old** and will install a new **.bash_aliases** file.
 It will also append text to the end of your **.bashrc** file._